-- (ii) Adequate human resources to safely construct, maintain, operate and decommission the facility or activity and deal with any radioactive material and waste and to ensure that regulatory requirements and safety standards are met and will continue to be met. - 3.17.
+(ii) Adequate human resources to safely construct, maintain, operate and decommission the facility or activity and deal with any radioactive material and waste and to ensure that regulatory requirements and safety standards are met and will continue to be met.

+3.17.
 A system of regulations is no substitute for good technical and administrative approaches.
 Unduly detailed formal regulatory requirements can inhibit engineering innovation and good management initiatives, and may even be counterproductive if they have the effect of relieving (or tending to relieve) the authorized party of the responsibility for safety.
-Only a serious commitment to safety on the part of all those concerned, not limited to the obligation just to meet regulatory requirements, will engender a strong safety culture and bring about lasting resolutions of safety issues. - 3.18.
-Irrespective of the degree to which the government or regulatory body has developed prescriptive regulations, the regulatory body should give consideration to supplementing its regulations with supporting guides of a non-mandatory nature on how to comply with regulations, where appropriate. - 3.19.
+Only a serious commitment to safety on the part of all those concerned, not limited to the obligation just to meet regulatory requirements, will engender a strong safety culture and bring about lasting resolutions of safety issues.

+3.18.
+Irrespective of the degree to which the government or regulatory body has developed prescriptive regulations, the regulatory body should give consideration to supplementing its regulations with supporting guides of a non-mandatory nature on how to comply with regulations, where appropriate.

+3.19.
 Guides are advisory in nature; they should allow the authorized party flexibility in applying new technologies and developing new procedures to enhance safety.
-The processes for developing guides should also enable the regulatory body to promote learning and improvement by modifying guides as necessary to include innovative good practices and to revoke impractical or unnecessary provisions. - 3.20.
+The processes for developing guides should also enable the regulatory body to promote learning and improvement by modifying guides as necessary to include innovative good practices and to revoke impractical or unnecessary provisions.

+3.20.
 The overall purpose of guides is to advise authorized parties on how to comply with laws and regulations, and on how to implement the regulatory requirements, thus improving effectiveness and efficiency and enhancing safety.
 Guides also provide detailed and specific information on acceptable technical and administrative approaches to satisfying the requirements established in the regulations.
-Guides should always be consistent with the law and regulations. - 3.21.
-In developing guides, recent operating experience and developments should be taken into account, including technological advances that have been shown by experience or by research results to be capable of providing effective and reliable means of satisfying regulatory requirements. - 3.22.
-The regulatory body should, where appropriate, also support the production of guidance documents by professional bodies wishing to help their members in the discharge of their responsibilities regarding safety; the provision of such support should be such that any undue influence that may compromise regulatory independence is avoided. - 3.23.
-In determining whether a particular topic should be made mandatory and thus be addressed in a regulation rather than a guide, consideration should be given to the regulatory requirements and the extent to which the topic in question can be considered as essential for implementing these requirements. - 3.24.
+Guides should always be consistent with the law and regulations.

+3.21.
+In developing guides, recent operating experience and developments should be taken into account, including technological advances that have been shown by experience or by research results to be capable of providing effective and reliable means of satisfying regulatory requirements.

+3.22.
+The regulatory body should, where appropriate, also support the production of guidance documents by professional bodies wishing to help their members in the discharge of their responsibilities regarding safety; the provision of such support should be such that any undue influence that may compromise regulatory independence is avoided.

+3.23.
+In determining whether a particular topic should be made mandatory and thus be addressed in a regulation rather than a guide, consideration should be given to the regulatory requirements and the extent to which the topic in question can be considered as essential for implementing these requirements.

+3.24.
 Safety requirements that apply to a particular type of facility or activity should be established in the regulations.
 Other safety requirements, such as those applicable for only a short duration or relating to a particular characteristic of an individual facility or activity, should be specified in mandatory conditions attached to the authorization (see para.
-3.113116)-.
-However, the extent to which detailed provisions are made in authorization conditions will depend upon the legal system and the approach to authorization of the State concerned
+3.116).
+However, the extent to which detailed provisions are made in authorization conditions will depend upon the legal system and the approach to authorization of the State concerned.

-3.25.
-In order to ensure a systematic and consistent approach, the regulatory body should develop internal guidance to be used by its own staff, on the procedures to be followed for the completion of its tasks (e.g. notification, authorization, review and assessment, inspection, enforcement and record keeping) as well as on the safety objectives to be met.
-Detailed guidance on specific topics is provided in the relevant parts of this section.
-Consideration should be given to the extent to which the regulatory body's internal guidance may be made available to authorized parties and the public and other interested parties.
-Publication is an important aspect of communication with interested parties and openness demonstrates that the regulatory body is discharging its responsibilities in an appropriate manner.